 In Support of Amateur Racing.

-Announcing a new incentive for the Fall 2018 NSA season: In an effort to give amateur/apprentice jockeys more experience, the Temple Gwathmey Steeplechase Foundation will pay a $500 bonus to the winning trainer and owner of any horse winning an NSA flat race this fall ridden by an amateur/apprentice jockey.
-A list of eligible jockeys (as of October 10, 2018) can be found here.
+In an effort to give amateur/apprentice jockeys more experience, the Temple Gwathmey Steeplechase Foundation will pay a $500 bonus to the owner and trainer of any horse winning an NSA flat race that is ridden by an amateur/apprentice jockey, in addition to any bonus already advertised.
+The bonus does not apply to races restricted to amateur/apprentice jockeys.
+A list of eligible jockeys (as of May 10, 2019) can be found here.

 When the National Steeplechase Foundation was incorporated in 1995, it was and still is dedicated to fostering national and international amateur sports competition in the field of steeplechase racing.